MAPPING BIO-INSPIRED DESIGN

 We are seeing an ever-increasing body of design research that taps into concepts, themes, and knowledge from various scientific discipline.
 This is inundated with confusing terminology.

-One of the first tasks of the Bio-Inspired Textiles project was to create a map of multidisciplinary practice that intersects the arts and humanities with natural and applied sciences.
+One of the first tasks of the Bio-Inspired Textiles project was to create a map of multidisciplinary practice that intersects the Arts and Humanities with Natural and Applied Sciences (Engineering).
 We quickly realised the extent of ambiguous terms used in this space.

 For example, bio-mimetics? bio-materials? bio-technology? bio-chemistry? bio-engineering? bio-fabricated?
 What do these terms actually mean in relation to design practice?
 What if there was a way to describe design research that intersects the sciences without using complicated terminology?

-So, we devised a mapping method to help us categorize practice that intersects design and biology without using bio-related terms, we used this method to produce a working visual map of contemporary, bio-informed design practice.
-On our map you can see how a few different case studies have been categorized.
+So, we devised a mapping method to help us categorize practice that intersects design and biology without using bio-related terms.
+We used this method to produce a working visual map of contemporary, bio-informed design practice.
+We have populated the current version of the map with just a few case studies, it is far from exhaustive.
 The map itself is a work in progress, it presents nothing more than a snapshot of design practice that we have reviewed as part of this project.
-It is not exhaustive.

 Case Studies